Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-5-21; Likely to be towards the end of the list before I get Vacuum-Based Life reviewed, or else it'll see a lot of updates.
 That is a very heavy investment in morphological alteration.
 Definitely one of the uplift techs.
 Strange implications though, as I think some of the biological productivity boost from Vacuum-Based Life is due to the way that having that much biological control permits redesigning metabolisms.
 I think it may be possible to supply both oxygen and nutrients via fluid injection, for instance, and such may be the 'fuel' of a vacuum-based life form.

 2021-5-22; I know why Prenatal Education upsets me so much.
 It's the sheer presumption.
 If I reach for the brightest potential and assume that the technology is being implemented by saints, it's still being implemented by people who assume that **their own** sex life proves that **their children** are willing to live under similar conditions.
 It's still being implemented by people who are assuming that they know the mind of the unborn, precognitively.
 If they're right, that makes them more effective, but that's an 'if'!
 If they're wrong, then they're miring the unborn in circumstances beyond their control.
 And I'm really extra bothered by seeing this show up near nationalism and natalism, because it's like...
 The natalist presumption that the unborn are always going to be interested in sex is horrifying.
 Not only has humanity has always had a substantial rate of people who don't want sex and shouldn't be forced into it, even people who *are* interested in sex should never have that presumed of them.
 It's rape culture.
 This tech is frankly less terrifying if it gets implemented after panarchic cognitechnologies, because then there are nanotech interfaces involved to take away the precognitive aspect.

+2021-5-24; Some of these technologies give me an impression of offering a smooth gradient across different "tech levels".
+Holistic industrialization (for instance) never really goes obsolete and doesn't really have prerequisites.
+Instead of requiring specific tools or methods in society, it requires the existence of a particular kind of mind, and it's fairly straightforward to imagine that mind adapting in the use of a wide range of technologies.
+The Imperial technology of Distributed Intelligence offers an even more extreme form of the same thing, because a society that believes strongly "of course everyone is thinking, they're all capable of being smart" (even if sometimes they're not) *would* have scientific advantages at low tech levels, and the same inclination would then lead (at higher tech levels) towards serious investments in extending technological assistance across the whole population.
+So it's the same population and the same motive force, but it leads to a radical progression when you consider it across increasingly advanced technology levels.
+I could possibly come up with some kind of ratings for...  technological smoothness and extremophilia?
+To contrast, Eternal Bank Towers sort of presume your society builds towards a certain level of economic sophistication, but they don't imply a continuous progression and they don't suggest any particular pattern of extremeophilic development, so they'd have a low rating on both smoothness and extremophilia.

+2021-5-25;  I'm not looking forward to eventually doing a write-up on Jaunting Grids.
+How do I interpret that..?
+I have some ideas for what it means at extreme tech levels, but I feel like I should come up with at least one low-tech analogue explanation for it.
+Preferably two.
+Thinking about what someone could be referring to non-literally with that technology's description makes my head hurt.

 ---
 The Much-Reviled Lower Classes